A Perfect 3 Days in Cornwall Road Trip Itinerary

 There are a few pretty coves around the Lizard Peninsula, such as the hidden Kynance Cove on the western side.
 It is possible to walk to/from Lizard Point and Kynance Cove, and vice versa, but do factor in the time it takes, which can be over an hour each way (depending on how often you stop for photos) if doing the circular route.

-If planning to spend the morning at Kynance Cove, you should also plan your visit in advance as the beach here only exists at low tide (usually from the late morning to the late afternoon).
+If planning to spend the morning at Kynance Cove, you should also plan your trip in advance, as the beach here only exists at low tide (usually from the late morning to the late afternoon).

-If you decide to drive to Kynance Cove instead of walk, you can do so as there is a parking lot available.
+If you decide to drive to Kynance Cove instead of walking, you can do so as there is a parking lot available.
 There are two well-marked paths down to the beach from the parking lot.
-I'd recommend packing light and leaving the stroller in the car as it's not the easiest/smoothest of paths.
+I'd recommend packing light and leaving the stroller in the car, as it's not the easiest/smoothest of paths.

-While it's not a challenging trek down to the sandy area, when you leave the beach, it might be difficult to climb back up as the tide rolls in.
-So keep an eye on the tide and this fact in mind as you scout a place to lay on the beach.
+While it's not a challenging trek down to the sandy area, when you leave, it might be difficult to climb back up as the tide rolls in.
+So keep an eye on the tide and this fact in mind as you scout a place to lay on the sand.

 The Land's End Restaurant

-Once you are done laying on the beach after a refreshing walk, pack up your belongings and car and head to Land's End for some lunch and more exploration.
+Once you are done laying on the sand after a refreshing walk, pack up your belongings and car and head to Land's End for some lunch and more exploration.

 Land's End Landmark is the most southwestern point in the UK